 One knows that the pile is built up of palisade works to prevent soil mass from sliding out.
 The construction of the mound must have taken a lifetime to build.

-We do recommend a visit to the site.
-You can hike in picturesque surroundings – rich in culture, history and animal life.
+We do recommend a visit to the website.
+You can hike in picturesque surroundings – rich in culture, history, and animal life.

 You can either take a taxi from the airport Gardermoen.
 It’s about 10 minutes drive to Rakni’s Mound.
 Or you can take Bus 855 towards Jessheim and hop off at the stop Gravhaugen.
 From there it’s about 10 minutes walking.
 There is no museum, but it’s a quiet and relaxing natural environment.